TNolan01/weather/readme/README.md

 <li> Humidity levels.</li>
 <li> Wind strength and direction. </li>
 </ul>
-<p> Temperature and precipation are both important elements in the growth cycle of crops.
-If precipation levels are low during the summer months then Farmer Browne will have to water his potato crop to maintain growth or risk lossing his crop. </p>
-<p> High levels of humidity and a consistent temperature of +10°C puts his potato crop at risk of Blight which can also wipe out Farmer Brownes potato crop. </p>
-<p> And what if Farmer Browne needs to spray his crop to protect from Blight?, then he will need to know the current strength of the wind at his new land holding. </p>
-<p> Weather information will also help Farmer Browne choose the best time for sowing and harvesting depending how much precipation is in the ground and what the short term weather outlook is.</p>

 <br>
-<p> Knowledge of recent and current weather, with a short term 60 to 72 hour forecast will allow Farmer Browne make better business decisions and save him time and money.

 *Examples:*
 <ul>
-<li> Deciding where to send his employee's to cut cabbage, which is still hand cut and very labour intensive.</li>
+<li> Deciding where and when to send his employees to harvest vegetables, many of which are still hand cut and very labour intensive.</li>
 <li> Deciding on when and if he can spray crops.</li>
 <li> Deciding on most suitable harvesting times.</li>
-<li> Deciding if recent levels of precipation have left the ground to soft to travel on or are insufficent for crop growth. </li>
+<li> Deciding if recent levels of precipitation have left the ground to soft to travel on or are insufficent for crop growth. </li>
 </ul>

-<p> The website will also be accessible to anyone in the area, other farmers or local residents etc.
+<p> The website will also be accessible to anyone in the area, other farmers, local residents etc.

 <br>
 <p> Luckily for Farmer Browne a property adjoining his new land has a PWS which is active and uploading weather data to the Weather Underground website.</p>

 ### Scope:
-*Design a website to allow Farmer Browne simple and up to date access to weather conditions on this new remote site without the need to drive the 80 kilometre round trip from his yard.
-Provide Farmer Browne with the information to make better decisions about how he deploys has staff and where and when he sends his machinary, equipment which is slow and expensive and would comsume alot of diesel on the 80 kilometre trip.*
+*Design a website to allow Farmer Browne simple and up to date access to weather conditions on this new remote site without the need to drive the 80 kilometer round trip from his yard.
+Provide Farmer Browne with the information to make better decisions about how he deploys has staff and where and when he sends his machinery, equipment which is slow and expensive and would consume a lot of diesel on the 80 kilometre trip.*

 <ol>
 <li> Ascertain the information the end user, Farmer Browne, requires. </li>